Dhanush-Kotha/Python_Beginner_Projects/README.md

-This is a beginner coffee machine project using python.
+This is a beginner projects using python.
--select coffee flavour
--calculate cost
--simple logic
+-1.Coffee machine project
+-2.Simple Calculator
+-3.ATM project
+-4.Railway Ticket

 #tech used:
 -python